-Can I pay my fees with a credit or debit card?
+Can I pay my fees with a credit card?

-Credit and debit cards can be used on some self-service checkout machines at Bennett Martin Public Library and at the Anderson, Eiseley, Gere, Walt, and Williams Branches.
-You can also pay fees online by logging into your account in our online catalog.
+Credit cards can be used to pay fees online by logging into your account in our online catalog.

 I’ve lost an item that I borrowed!
 How much do I have to pay?

 The fee for lost items is the replacement price plus any accumulated late fees.
 If you find a lost item after this fee is assessed, the replacement price can be removed, but there will still be overdue fees (up to the maximum fee per item).

 Can you notify me by e-mail about overdue books?